jodytburch/real-time-bus-tracker/README.md

 ## How To Run:
-1. Fork and clone this repo to your local computer: https://github.com/jodytburch/eyes-exercise You will see these files:
+1. Get a copy of the following files by downloading or forking or cloning this repo to your local computer: https://github.com/jodytburch/eyes-exercise
     - mapanimation.js
     - styles.css
     - index.html